imw/rtc/README.md

 Your opponent should do the same, but switch their RTC_ID to B. Now you're ready to play!
 Start the game by executing the binary `./rtc`

+If you want to test the game without another player, you can fire up wo separate terminal windows, and `export RTC_ID=B` in just one of them before starting the game in both.

 ## Gameplay
 You can use the arrow or WASD keys to move your cursor.
 'Return' switches from select mode to insert mode.
 In insert mode, you can move your targeting